 Beware Equipment Leases

-Smart Card Merchant Services is known to package its merchant accounts with equipment leases through First Data Global Leasing, and we have seen reports indicating that AMP may be selling similar agreements to merchants.
+Smart Card Merchant Services is known to package its credit card processing accounts with equipment leases through First Data Global Leasing, and we have seen reports indicating that AMP may be selling similar agreements to merchants.
 First Data Global Leasing is notorious for providing long-term, non-cancellable, expensive equipment leases.
-These leases often generate more complaints than the merchant accounts than they are originally sold with.
+These leases often generate more complaints than the client accounts that they are originally sold with.
 It should be noted that most credit card terminals can be purchased for under $500.
-Non-cancellable, long-term leases mean a merchant can pay thousands for that same equipment making them a contract term to avoid.
+Non-cancellable, long-term leases mean a client can pay thousands for that same equipment making them a contract term to avoid.

 No Sign of Savings

-We have no reason to believe that AMP Payment Systems offers more competitive contract terms than the “D” rated terms provided by Eschelon Merchant Services or Smart Card Merchant Services.
-The company’s use of third-party equipment leases makes it impossible for us to recommend it, especially in combination with merchant reports of insufficient sales disclosure.
-Merchants are more likely to receive significant savings through a cheap merchant account provider.
-We also encourage merchants to check out our list of the providers of the best merchant accounts.
+We have no reason to believe that AMP Payment Systems offers more competitive card processing contract terms than the “D” rated terms provided by Eschelon Merchant Services or Smart Card Merchant Services.
+The company’s use of third-party equipment leases makes it impossible for us to recommend it, especially in combination with business owner reports of insufficient sales disclosure.
+Businesses are more likely to receive significant savings through a cheap merchant account provider.
+We also encourage business owners to check out our list of the providers of the best merchant accounts.

 Telemarketing and Outside Sales